JasonMarkol/Trickle-Down-Mindset--Book-Note/Passive Aggressive Life Pro Tips.md

 # LPT: Parents, go absolutely fucking ballistic when your child comes home from school and they got a B on an assignment.
 It's a really good way to boost their self-confidence, improve their trust in you, and not make them actually consider suicide.

+# How to handle other men coming to hit on a girl I'm *currently* talking with?
+Act unphased but amused, almost like they're shitty clowns that you're enjoying a bit.
+Don't try to compete, in fact overamplify them like the court jester.
+Separately, you should have been running solid game prior so that she's getting more emotional spikes from you already and has no interest in them to begin with.
+If they're unwelcome to her, she'll make clear in no uncertain terms and they'll bugger off while you're unreactive, perhaps somewhat amused, like how you'd feel if your 5 year younger immature brother was trying to impress your long term girlfriend.